LeaVerou/lea.verou.me/2025/construction-lines/index.md

 ## The pursuit of happiness

 Today is my 39th birthday.
-Additionally, the 20th anniversary of the start of my career [^firstjob] is approaching.
+Additionally, this summer marks my career’s 20th birthday.
 Naturally, I’ve been doing a lot of reflection on the past twenty years.

 As is typical for ADHDers, I have done a ton of different things, and built a diverse skillset as a result.

-But what made me the happiest?
+But what made me happiest?
-I made a mental list.
-It went a bit like this:
+The list went a bit like this:
-- Co-founding a startup and driving it to become a household name (in Greece — this was 2008!)
+- **Entrepreneurship:** Co-founding a startup and driving it to become a household name (in Greece — this was 2008!)
-- Being a full-time consultant, speaker, and author, traveling the world and jumping from one exciting gig to another
+- **Consulting:** Being a full-time consultant, speaker, and author, traveling the world and jumping from one exciting gig to another
-- Pushing the boundaries of Human-Computer Interaction at MIT and teaching MIT CS students to care about people
+- **Academia:**[^academia] Pushing the boundaries of Human-Computer Interaction at MIT and teaching MIT CS students to care about people.

+[^academia]: Many things wrong with academia, but the intellectual freedom is unparalleled, and it makes up for a lot.

-It became clear that all had three things in common: **autonomy**, **breadth**, and **impact**.
+All had three things in common: **autonomy**, **breadth**, and **impact**.

 Those three things have been the biggest predictors of happiness for me — far more than **income** [^alanwatts] or **work-life balance**, which are the usual suspects.

-[^firstjob]: Believe it or not, I was more of a graphic designer than a developer back then.
-Logos, posters, corporate identity, magazines, you name it, I’ve done it!

 [^alanwatts]: See also [Alan Watts’ “What if money was no object?”](https://www.zenpencils.com/comic/98-alan-watts-what-if-money-was-no-object/) — a classic, but still relevant.